 While trichomoniasis symptoms may indicate an infection, the only sure way to know that you have trich is through testing.
 Trichomoniasis symptoms can be similar to those from other sexually transmitted infections, such as gonorrhea or chlamydia, so you doctor will need to test you in order be certain of which STD you have.
 Because some STDs are more receptive to specific antibiotics, testing will provide your doctor with important knowledge about which prescription is right for you.

-Results generally process in 2-3 days, however can take longer depending on how busy the laboratory is.
+Results generally process in two to three days; however, it can take longer depending on how busy the laboratory is.
 Your personal doctor might prescribe treatment for you before then.
-That is at the discretion of the physician and what they feel is right for you, in your individual circumstances.
+That is at the discretion of the physician and what they feel is right for you in your individual circumstances.

 What Can I Expect from Trichomoniasis Treatment?